theiagen/rhea/README.md

-  SAMPLE               Sample name to use for naming outputs FASTA                Consensus assembly in FASTA format VCF                  VCF file from the consensus assembly BAM                  Per-base coverage of alignment
+  SAMPLE               Sample name to use for naming outputs FASTA                Consensus assembly in FASTA format VCF                  VCF file from the consensus assembly BAM                  BAM file used to create consensus assembly

 optional arguments:
   -h, --help           show this help message and exit